Flemish Expressionism

 Flemish Expressionism, also referred to as Belgian Expressionism, was one of the dominant art styles in Flanders during the interbellum.
 Influenced by artists like James Ensor and the early works of Vincent van Gogh, it was a distinct contemporary of German Expressionism.
 Contrary to the more rebellious and erotic nature of many German Expressionist works, the Flemish art of the School of Latem was more oriented towards the farming life, and was expressed in earthy colours and vigorous brushwork.
-It was also in general more oriented towards France and Brussels than to Germany, and incorporated elements of Fauvism and Cubism, for example the interest in "primitive" art, of both the ethnic and folk traditions.
-Flemish Expressionists like Spilliaert were more influenced by Ensor and Symbolism, or like Wouters were closer to the vibrant colours used by the Fauvists.
-The main proponents were Gust De Smet, Constant Permeke and Frits Van den Berghe.
+It was also, in general, more oriented towards France and Brussels than to Germany, and incorporated elements of Fauvism and Cubism, for example the interest in "primitive" art, of both the ethnic and folk traditions.
+Flemish Expressionists like Léon Spilliaert were more influenced by Ensor and Symbolism, or like Rik Wouters were closer to the vibrant colours used by the Fauvists.
+The main proponents were Gustave De Smet, Constant Permeke and Frits Van den Berghe.

 Development

-The movement originated with the painter Albert Servaes, an artist associated with the first artist colony at Sint-Martens-Latem, als referred to as the first Latem School.
+The movement originated with the painter Albert Servaes, an artist associated with the first artist colony at Sint-Martens-Latem, also referred to as the first Latem School.
 From 1905 Servaes' art gradually moved away from the impressionism and luminism of the previous generation of Flemish artists towards a darker palette and a mystical tension.
 From 1911 on, his influence became visible in the work of Constant Permeke, who is usually considered the foremost master of the movement.
 It was centred around an art colony in Sint-Martens-Latem, an idyllic village on the banks of the river Lys in East Flanders, near Ghent.
 Permeke had studied art in Ghent, together with Gustave de Smet and Frits Van den Berghe.